work about resume contact

 User Research

-Beyond the audit, I synthesized feedback from app store reviews, direct user interviews, and stakeholder conversations.
-The patterns were consistent, and they pointed to the same core issues the audit had flagged.
+Beyond the audit, I synthesized feedback from app store reviews, user interviews, and stakeholder conversations — the patterns were consistent, pointing to the same core issues.

 Mind Map Brainstorm